 Q. Why we recommend adopting an “age appropriate pet?”

 At this time, there is no official waiting list for certain breeds.
 However, the variety of dogs we have available for adoption changes regularly and often includes many purebred dogs.
 We recommend checking our “Available Pets” page regularly to see what we have available each day.
 We encourage all individuals and families to adopt… not shop!
 If you are ready and anxious to invite your new furry friend into your home, websites like Pet Finder are a great tool to help you locate that particular breed that you are looking for.

 Q. Is there a waiting list for a particular breed?

-Our adoption application can be found on our website under available pets, it must be downloaded and printed.
+Our adoption application can be found on our website under Available Animals, it must be downloaded and printed.
 Once completed, an application can be submitted for review once you have visited the shelter to meet the desired pet.
 You and your family must be able to visit the desired pet to be eligible to submit an adoption application for review.
 All cat & dog adoption applications have a non-refundable $10 application fee.
-Once you've submitted your application it will be reviewed by an Adoption Counselor and is processed like a regular application.
-Please make sure it is filled out completely in order for us to process it.
+Once you've submitted your application it will be reviewed by our Adoption Committee.
+Please make sure it is filled out completely and legibly in order for us to process it.
 Please note, we do not offer same day adoptions so multiple trips to the shelter will be required if approved.